 This chapter contains several original papers.
-These give the most essential sampling of the enormous body of material on the Riemann zeta function, the Riemann Hypothesis and related theory.
-They give a chronology of milestones in the development of the theory contained in previous chapters.
-We begin with Chebyshev's ground-breaking work on $\pi(x)$, continue through Riemann's proposition of the Riemann Hypothesis, and end with an ingenious algorithm for primality testing.
-These papers place the material into historical context and illustrate the motivations for research on and around the Riemann Hypothesis.
-Each paper is preceded by a short biographical note on the author(s) and a short review of the material they present.
-168 12 The Experts Speak For Themselves Sur la fonction qui détermine la totalité des nombres premiers inférieurs à une limite donnée, P. L. Chebyshev (1852)
+These give the most essential sampling of the enormous body of material on the Riemann zeta function, the Riemann hypothesis, and related theory.
+They give a chronology of milestones in the development of the theory contained in the previous chapters.
+We begin with Chebyshev's groundbreaking work on $\pi(x)$ , continue through Riemann's proposition of the Riemann hypothesis, and end with an ingenious algorithm for primality testing.
+These papers place the material in historical context and illustrate the motivations for research on and around the Riemann hypothesis.
+Most papers are preceded by a short biographical note on the author(s) and all are preceded by a short review of the material they present.

+12.1 P. L. Chebyshev (1852)